interrogator/corpkit/doc_interrogate.md

 > `[cat,cats,dog,dogs,fish]`

 Plain text searching is language independent, but otherwise not very powerful.
 Lemmatisation, for example, will not work very well, because *corpkit* won't know the word classes of the words you're finding.

+In the `Preferences` pane, you can turn regular expression mode for plaintext corpora off.
+Then, you'll just be searching for string of characters.

 ### Tokenised corpora